-- 1. This report covers the work of the Remuneration Committee for the financial year 2022/23 and includes work performed up to the date of this report. - 2.
+- 1. This report covers the work of the Remuneration Committee for the financial year 2023/24 and includes work performed up to the date of this report. - 2.
 The Committee considered the full range of issues appropriate to its terms of reference and responsibilities.
-The Terms of Reference for the 2022/23 Academic Year are attached at Appendix A. - 3.
-The Terms of Reference for the Committee were updated for 2022/23 Academic Year, the key changes being to the senior post-holders, with the change to the Chief Operating Officer in year, and to the membership, with the Vice Chair of the Board added. - 4.
+The Terms of Reference for the 2023/24 Academic Year are attached at Appendix A. - 3.
+The Terms of Reference for the Committee were updated for 2023/24 Academic Year, the key changes being to the senior post-holders, with the Chief Operating Officer in post for the full year and a change to the titles of the Deputy Vice Chancellors. - 4.
 This report from the Remuneration Committee to University Board, has been produced in line with best practice and as required to comply with the Committee of University Chairs' Higher Education Senior Staff Remuneration Code. - 5.
-The Vice Chancellor, Chief Operating Officer, Deputy Vice Chancellor (Academic) and Deputy Vice Chancellor (Health Environment & Innovation) were the senior post-holders at the University through 2022/23.
+The Vice Chancellor, two Deputy Vice Chancellors and Chief Operating Officer were the senior post-holders at the University through 2023/24.